finleywang/finleywang.github.io/_news/announcement_0512.md

 related_posts: false
 ---

-One amazing review about Decision Intelligence is accepted by <b>The Innovation</b>, it is also selected as Cover Page.
+One amazing review about Decision Intelligence is accepted by <b>The Innovation</b>, it is also selected as Cover Page.:sparkles:

 ---
 Cover Story